xperiments/p1touch/README.md

    Save the changes you made to the `wifi.json` file.

    Your SD card is now properly initialized with the required WiFi configuration.
-This configuration will enable the P1Touch Screen to connect to your WiFi network during the installation process.
+This configuration will enable the xtouch screen to connect to your WiFi network during the installation process.
 Ensure that the SD card is securely inserted into the touch screen before proceeding with the installation steps outlined in the previous sections of this README.md file.

 ### Online Web Installer

-To set up your P1Touch Screen, you will need to use the Online Web Installer.
+To set up your xtouch screen, you will need to use the Online Web Installer.
 Follow these steps to complete the installation:

 1. **Open a Web Browser**: